Ravikisha/PythonCentralHub/src/content/docs/tutorials/Introduction.md

 ---
 title: Introduction to Python
 description: An introduction to the Python programming language.
+Learn about Python's history, usage, advantages, and applications.
 sidebar:
     order: 1
 ---